MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 - Decouple backend processing from a frontend host.
   - Consider if the frontend can be designed to answer requests while the backend processing can be asynchronous.
-- Monolithic applications usually scales as a unit, leaving little room to scale only the individual components that may need it.
+- Monolithic applications usually scale as a unit, leaving little room to scale only the individual components that may need it.
-- Apps that are not optimized can lead to issues with scalability, deployability, code maintenance, and a waste of energy.
+- Apps that aren't optimized can lead to issues with scalability, deployability, code maintenance, and a waste of energy.
 - Many modern cloud applications are designed to asynchronously transact many messages between services and components.
   - Consider the format used to encode the payload data.
-  - Think about how much information your applications need to communicate, and if there is room to reduce the chattiness of your apps.
+  - Think about how much information your applications need to communicate, and if there's room to reduce the chattiness of your apps.
-  - Reducing the amount of messages transacted between components (chattiness) can greatly help performance, efficiency, and ultimately increase the energy efficiency.
+  - Reducing the number of messages transacted between components (chattiness) can greatly help performance, efficiency, and ultimately increase the energy efficiency.
 - How is your app rendering?
 By using client-side rendering or server-side?

 ### Design recommendations